getodk/docs/odkx-src/build-app.rst

 There are several issues that may occur while trying to push your survey onto your device.
 Below are some common issues and tip and tricks to help:

 - Try checking :command:`adb -version`.
 If the version does not show, make sure that `Android SDK <https://docs.odk-x.org/app-designer-prereqs/?highlight=android%20debug#android-sdk>`_ is appropriately installed on your computer because this is what installs the :program:`Android Debug Bridge (adb)` software.
 - Check that your computer sees your device.
-In your command window type the command adb devices.
-It should show a device detected.
+Enter :command:`adb devices` in command line.
+Should show a *device detected*.
 - Check device to see if it has a message about authorizing the computer.
 If so, authorize the device.
 - Check device settings to ensure USB debugging is enabled and device is linked as a media device (not camera or other settings)
 - Make sure your app-designer only has the necessary working files.
 Any random files or older versions of your survey saved within app-designer will cause the push to fail.
 - Do not have any :program:`Excel` forms open on your computer.
 If you do, this will cause errors with $filename or ~$filename in the file path when pushing.
 - Check that your computer sees your device.
 In your command window type the command adb devices.
 It should show a device detected.
-- Check device to see if it has a message about authorizing the computer.
-If so, authorize the device.
-- Enter :command:`adb devices` in command line.
-Should show a *device detected*.

 .. _build-app-deploying: